Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 DNS Privacy Threats:

-* Known attacks on TLS such as those described in [@RFC7457]
+* Known attacks on TLS such as those described in [@RFC7457].
-* Traffic analysis, for example: [@Pitfalls-of-DNS-Encryption]
+* Traffic analysis, for example: [@Pitfalls-of-DNS-Encryption].
-* Potential for client tracking via transport identifiers
+* Potential for client tracking via transport identifiers.
-* Blocking of well known ports (e.g. 853 for DNS-over-TLS)
+* Blocking of well known ports (e.g. 853 for DNS-over-TLS).

 Mitigations: